-The City plans to continue holding Green Living Workshops virtually in 2023, but we also plan to add several inperson workshops for workshops with more interactive topics.
-Examples include rain barrel classes during the winter, rain garden classes and shade tolerance to decrease need for fertilizers in the Spring.
+The City plans to restart holding Green Living Workshops virtually in 2024.

+Examples include rain barrel classes during the winter, rain garden classes and shade tolerance to decrease need for fertilizers in the Spring, Coho salmon and stormwater pollution effects.